pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 }, { dependsOn: sslCertValidationIssued });
 ```

-For more information about the options and levels of customizability available for edge-optimized API Gateways
+For more information about the options and levels of customizability available for edge-optimized AWS API Gateways
 and custom domains, please refer to [Set up Custom Domain Name for an API in API Gateway](
 https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).

 ## Additional API Gateway Resources

-For more details about API Gateway and REST APIs, see the following resources:
+For more details about AWS API Gateway and REST APIs, see the following resources:

-* [Use API Gateway to Create REST APIs](
+* [Use AWS API Gateway to Create REST APIs](
   https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-overview-developer-experience.html#api-gateway-overview-rest)